Learn English Grammar

 Personal Passive (She is known to have built a house.)

-More than twenty grammatical subjects are dealt with in the section exercises with various grammatical subjects.
-For example, the alphabet, a/an/the, adverb and adjective, cardinal numbers, ordinal numbers and the date, conjunctions or signal words, degrees of comparison, few, a few, little and a little, for and since, gerund/to-infinitive, interrogative pronoun, etc. To name just a few.
+The section exercises with various grammatical subjects covers more than twenty grammatical subjects.
+Examples include the alphabet, a/an/the, adverb and adjective, cardinal numbers, ordinal numbers and the date, conjunctions or signal words, degrees of comparison, few, a few, little and a little, for and since, gerund/to-infinitive, interrogative pronoun – to name just a few.

 Listening and Viewing Comprehension in English

-You can train your listening and viewing comprehension skills with the help of these interactive lessons based on Ted talks.
-The first few questions are (usually) vocabulary questions testing your knowledge of and/or preparing you for the words used in the Ted talk.
-The remainder of the questions test your listening and viewing comprehension.
+Enhance your listening and viewing comprehension skills with these interactive lessons based on Ted talks.
+The initial questions typically focus on vocabulary, assessing your understanding of and preparing you for the words used in the Ted talk.
+The subsequent questions evaluate your overall listening and viewing comprehension.

-Grammar and vocabulary knowledge alone will be not enough to fully understand the text you are reading or the podcast you are listening to.
-Some notions (e.g. The Virgin Queen, a caucus, comic relief) make no sense without their context, i.e. if you do not know what they refer to.
-In other words, language learning also means acquiring knowledge about the culture, history, geography, literature of the country whose language you are learning.
+Grammar and vocabulary knowledge alone won’t suffice for a complete understanding of the text you’re reading or the podcast you’re listening to.
+Some concepts (e.g., The Virgin Queen, a caucus, comic relief) lack meaning without their context – if you don’t know what they refer to.
+In other words, language learning also involves acquiring knowledge about the culture, history, geography, and literature of the country whose language you are learning.

-Test your knowledge of some of these aspects in the quizzes below.
+Evaluate your understanding of these aspects with the quizzes below.

-You can find a small selection of literature videos about Old English and Middle English, William Shakespeare and the War Poets.
+You can explore a limited selection of literature videos covering topics such as Old English and Middle English, William Shakespeare and the War Poets.